cantierecreativo/admino/README.md

 ### Record actions

-Often table rows needs to offer some kind of action associated with the record.
+Often tables need to offer some kind of action associated with the records.
 The presenter implements the following DSL to support that:

 ```erb
 <%= Admino::Table::Presenter.new(@tasks, Task, self).to_html do |row, record| %>